 Undergraduate Program and Requirements

 Our degree programs will prepare you for work as a professional geologist or for advanced study (in geology or another field).
-We offer the following options:
+We offer the following options

-- B.S. and B.A. degrees in Geology
+- B.S. degree in Geology and B.A. degree in Geology

 - Geology/Civil Engineering dual B.S. degree